How to Create A Sticker Sheet In Adobe Illustrator

 What is a sticker sheet?

 It’s exactly what it sounds like it is.
-A sticker sheet is a large sheet of paper that has multiple sticker designs on a single sheet.
+A sticker sheet is a large sheet of paper with multiple sticker designs on a single sheet.
 The cool thing about sticker sheets is they are incredibly customizable, from choosing the stickers on the sheet and their size and shape to the sheet size itself.
 The sticker sheet is your oyster; make it what you want!
-Today we will be giving you a tutorial on one of three methods on how to make your own sticker sheet.
+Today, we will be giving you a tutorial on one of three methods on how to make your own sticker sheet.

 What you need to know